-Prerequisite: Successful completion of Biology 1, 2, and chemistry are required.
-Honors biodiversity is highly recommended.
-It is also helpful to have taken honors anatomy or human physiology.
+Prerequisite: Successful completion of Biology/Honors Biology and College prep/Honors Chemistry are required.
+It is highly recommended to have taken Honors Anatomy or Introduction to Anatomy prior to or the same year that you take AP Biology.
 Strong reading skills are also recommended.

-Approximate Cost: \$168.00 (includes class fee \$65.00 and AP exam \$95.00)
+Approximate Cost: \$162.00 (includes class fee \$65.00 and AP exam \$97.00)

 This college-level biology course will prepare students to take the Advanced Placement Exam in biology.
 AP biology is taught according to the requirements established by the College Board.
 Students should be ready to study and prepare lab reports outside of class.
-The required labs allow students to gain technical skills in upper-level college biology courses.
+The required labs allow students to gain technical skills in upperlevel college biology courses.
 The major themes of AP Biology are the impact of evolution upon the diversity of living things, how organisms use energy, genetics, and the study of biological systems and their interactions.
-Students who complete the class and earn a 3, 4, or 5 on the College Board Exam may receive one full year of credit for college biology.
+Students who complete the class and earn a 3, 4, or 5 on the College Board Exam may receive credit for college biology.
 This allows students to begin college with credit towards university requirements or start on a science major.
 Little Miami requires all students enrolled in an AP course to take the AP exam.
-A teacher recommendation is needed.